Closing the Gap: An Imperative for Paid Family Leave

 New York and Washington D.C. are two examples of governments that have set precedents with their comprehensive PFL policies:

 - Washington, D.C.
 Paid Family Leave: Offers up to eight weeks of parental leave, six weeks for family care, and two weeks for personal medical care.
-Benefits are available to all private-sector employees, and self-employed individuals have an option to opt-in
+Benefits are available to all private-sector employees, and self-employed individuals have an option to opt-in.

-- New York State Paid Family Leave: Provides up to 12 weeks of leave at 67% of the employee’s average weekly wage, covering a wide range of caregiving needs including bonding with a new child, caring for a family member with a serious health condition, and addressing family needs arising from a military deployment
+- New York State Paid Family Leave: Provides up to 12 weeks of leave at 67% of the employee’s average weekly wage, covering a wide range of caregiving needs including bonding with a new child, caring for a family member with a serious health condition, and addressing family needs arising from a military deployment.

 Paid family leave is a prime example of the idiom “a rising tide lifts all boats” by benefiting its recipients directly as well as playing a consequential role in closing the gender wage gap.
 As women are disproportionately impacted by both childbirth and broader caregiving responsibilities within the family, we will analyze how PFL supports women’s workforce participation and long-term financial security.